dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 I could free them too.
 With knowledge.
 With experience.
 With love.

 If the rest of humanity could feel what I felt in that instant, just once.
 They would know.
-If they could feel what I felt, they would be moved.
+If they could feel the relief, the warmth that my heart felt, they would be moved.
 She could tap into my genius, the ethereal spectra of ancient souls my own spirit was metaphysically linked to.
 I knew I had the potential to be great, but my biggest enemy was myself.
+I needed someone like that; a better half.
+Someone to fill in all the gaps.

 And somehow, she knew me better than I did myself.
 That's what it felt like.
 I asked.
 Have we met?
 I racked my mind and countless memories to